How are Mature Pleached Trees made?

 Bamboo quickly turns a silvery/grey colour after a few weeks of being outdoors, blending in with the foliage and branches it supports.
 Finished frames can be easily alerted if necessary and damaged sections replaced with a new piece of cane by a novice gardener.
 Bamboo does deteriorate over time, but this takes many years and it always outlasts its usefulness.
 In our experience a disintegrating frame is a sure sign it has finished its job and the time has come to remove it all together.
 Our frames vary in size from 120x120cm all the way up to 220x600cm.
 It is important to note that while frame sizes dictate the size of the screen, the branches and foliage can often

 fall outside this area making the screen wider and taller than the frame itself.
 It is always worth asking what size the screen is (the screen being the actual box size made by the branches) as well as the frame size, as the two can vary quite significantly.
 With mature pleached trees the important measurement is the screen size, not the frame size.

 Pleaching for deciduous trees

 This tends to take place in the winter months as rootballed trees are used in most cases.
 Deciduous rootball stock is only available between the months of November and April when the sap flow is low, and the trees can be lifted out of the ground.
-The benefit of training deciduous trees in the winter months is they are free of leaves making the pleaching process of tying the branches onto the bamboo frame easier and the overall result is neater too.
-The reduced sap flow allows the tree to recover more easily and the trees are less stressed as a result.
+The benefit of training deciduous trees in the winter months is they are free of leaves making the pleaching process of tying the horizontal branches onto the bamboo frame easier and the overall result is neater too.
+The reduced sap flow allows the young tree to recover more easily and the trees are less stressed as a result.
 The ancient art of hedge laying is undertaken in the winter months for this very reason.
 The best deciduous pleached trees – Mature or Fresh, are made in the winter months from November to April – insist on the best!